rapid7/insightconnect-plugins/wordpress/help.md

 The Basic Auth plugin that can be searched for in the WordPress admin console does not function properly.
 Instead, [this plugin](https://github.com/WP-API/Basic-Auth) should be used though application passwords are *strongly* recommended.
 Testing the plugin is difficult due to the distributed nature of the WordPress API.
-Additionally, the discovery process does not work on locally run webservers, as the API root will be given as `localhost` as opposed to the host IP.
+Additionally, the discovery process does not work on locally run web servers, as the API root will be given as `localhost` as opposed to the host IP.

 # Version History